COVID-19 Vaccination Programme questions and answers

 If a woman finds out she is pregnant after she has started a course of vaccine, she should complete the vaccination course as normal.

 The Pfizer/BioNTech and Moderna vaccines are currently the preferred vaccines of choice for pregnant women because of their more extensive use in pregnancy (see no. 40).
-However those women who have already received a dose of AstraZeneca can complete with either the AstraZeneca vaccine or one of the mRNA vaccines i.e. PfizerBioNTech or Moderna (unless otherwise contraindicated).
 For full clinical guidance see:

 Further information can be found at the following links:

-The MHRA has reviewed reports of menstrual disorders and unexpected vaginal bleeding suspected as adverse reactions to vaccination with the three COVID-19 vaccines currently being used in the UK: Pfizer/BioNTech, COVID-19 Vaccine AstraZeneca and COVID-19 Vaccine Moderna.
+The Medicines and Healthcare Regulatory Authority (MHRA) has reviewed reports of menstrual disorders and unexpected vaginal bleeding suspected as adverse reactions (side effects) to vaccination with Pfizer BioNTech, AstraZeneca and Moderna COVID-19 vaccines.
 These reports have also been reviewed by independent experts of the Commission on Human Medicines’ COVID-19 Vaccines Benefit Risk Expert Working Group and members of its Medicines for Women’s Health Expert Advisory Group.

 The MHRA will continue to closely monitor reports of menstrual disorders and vaginal bleeding with COVID-19 vaccines.